 The long-haired surfer is a common stereotype for living the Irie, shreddable lifestyle.
 But it may not be the best idea if you’re an angry, brawl-prone kinda guy.
 Watch this video of surfers fighting to see how one guy’s long hair becomes his downfall.

 It would seem that however crude and barbaric their methods, these locals are achieving their goal by making any surf session in Luanda Bay downright rubbish.

 4. New Zealand – “F*$&en skits mate!”

 Let us know in the comments below any surf locations that are particularly hostile.
-We hear that Brazilians have a bad reputation but I surfed there for 2 months with no issues.
-Check out my Brazillian surf guide.
+We hear that Brazilians have a bad reputation but I surfed there for two months with no issues.